holepunchto/pear-docs/helpers/corestore.md

 const core2 = ns2.get({ name: 'main' })
 ```

-Namespacing is particularly useful if your application needs to create many different data structures, such as [hyperdrive.md](../building-blocks/hyperdrive.md "mention")s, that all share a common storage location:
+Namespacing is particularly useful if an application needs to create many different data structures, such as [hyperdrive.md](../building-blocks/hyperdrive.md)s, that all share a common storage location:

 ```javascript
 const store = new Corestore('./my-storage-dir')